eSentire/grape/README.md

 To see all of the available make targets: `make help`.

+> On windows you may have to run something like unix2dos
+> to convert the bash shell scripts that are used to run
+> the demos in `samples/*/run.sh`.
+This will enable commands
+> like `make demo01` to work.

 ### Help
 Program help is available via the `-h` command: